-Logistics
+State Tournament Logistics

-The 2017 IHSA Team Chess Tournament will take place in the Ballroom of the Peoria Civic Center.
+The 2018 IHSA Team Chess State Tournament will take place in the Ballroom of the Peoria Civic Center in downtown Peoria.

 The numbers in this section refer to the maps of the Peoria Civic Center and the surrounding streets and parking lots.
-The maps are found on pages 7 and 8 of this manual.
+The maps are found on pages 9 and 10 of this manual.